Bachelor of Science (Honours) in Brewing and Distilling CW108 BRD

 Brewing is the process by which beer is produced.
-The sugars in grain are fermented into alcohol with a yeast and hops are added for flavour.
-Distilling is the fermentation and purification process for the production of distilled spirits including whiskey and brandy.
-The brewing and distilling industry in Ireland is growing rapidly.
+Distilling is the fermentation and purification process for the production of distilled spirits, including whiskey and brandy.
+The brewing and distilling industry in Ireland is experiencing rapid growth.

 Successful brewing and distilling requires the application of both scientific and engineering principles.
-This four year programme, the first undergraduate brewing and distilling programme in Ireland, equips students with the necessary scientific knowledge and instrumentation competencies to work in the brewing and distilling industry.
+This four-year course, which is the first undergraduate brewing and distilling degree in Ireland, equips students with the necessary scientific knowledge and instrumentation competencies to work in the brewing and distilling industry.
 Combined with modules in product development, marketing and regulatory affairs, graduates will be ideally qualified to work in these expanding industries.
-The programme incorporates an industry work placement in Year 3 and a research project in Year 4.
+The course incorporates industry work placement in Year 3 and a research project in Year 4.

-- Access to brewing and distilling facilities as part of the programme
+- Access to brewing and distilling facilities as part of the course.

 What follow-on study opportunities are available?

-Graduates can progress to MSc and PhD programmes at IT Carlow or other third level Institutes or research centres.
+Graduates can progress to MSc and PhD courses at Institute of Technology Carlow or another third-level institute or research centre.

 What will I be able to do when I finish the course?

-Graduates will be skilled brewing and distilling experts and will gain employment in a variety of roles in the brewing and distilling industries including production, laboratory and technical work, quality assurance or product development, in large or small scale breweries or distilleries.
-Graduates may even start their own company.
-Skills can be used globally so there are endless international opportunities.
+Graduates will be skilled brewing and distilling experts and may gain employment in a variety of roles in the brewing and distilling industries including production, laboratory and technical work, quality assurance or product development in large or small scale breweries or distilleries.
+Graduates may also start their own company.
+Skills can be utilised globally so there are endless international opportunities.